prototux/xz-backdoor-recreation/README.md

 The decoded scripts are in artifacts, but not the .xz files, running the scripts should overwrite all the artifacts

+The original scripts with comments and re-formatting (but not touching what the scripts are doing) are in orig/

 ## Sources/Thanks

 This was made possible by the following: